-In the opinion of the Board, Mr. Tilak Raj Goyal fulfills the conditions specified in Sections 149, 152 and Schedule IV of the Companies Act, 2013, Rules made thereunder and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and is independent of the management of the Company.
+In the opinion of the Board, Mr. Punit Jain fulfills the conditions specified in Sections 149, 152 and Schedule IV of the Companies Act, 2013, Rules made thereunder and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and is independent of the management of the Company.

-On the recommendations of the Nomination & Remuneration Committee, the Board of Directors of the Company at their meeting held on 25th June, 2021 appointed Mr. Tilak Raj Goyal (DIN: 00403414) as an Additional Director (Non-Executive Independent) for the period of 5 years w.e.f 25th June, 2021 subject to approval of members, in terms of provisions of Section 149, 161(1) of the Companies Act, 2013, read with the Articles of Association (AOA) of the Company.
-However, according to Section 161(1) of the Companies Act, 2013 Mr. Tilak Raj Goyal holds office only upto the date of forthcoming Annual General Meeting of the Company but is eligible for appointment as a Director of the Company.
+On the recommendations of the Nomination & Remuneration Committee, the Board of Directors of the Company at their meeting held on 01st September, 2022 appointed Mr. Punit Jain (DIN: 00004327) as an Additional Director (Non-Executive Independent) for the period of 5 years w.e.f 01st September, 2022 subject to approval of members, in terms of provisions of Section 149, 161(1) of the Companies Act, 2013, read with the Articles of Association (AOA) of the Company.
+However, according to Section 161(1) of the Companies Act, 2013 Mr. Punit Jain holds office only upto the date of forthcoming Annual General Meeting of the Company but is eligible for appointment as a Director of the Company.

-The Company has received from Mr. Tilak Raj Goyal (1) Consent in writing to act as Director in Form DIR-2 pursuant to Rule 8 of the Companies (Appointment and Qualifications of Directors) Rules, 2014 (ii) Intimation in Form DIR-8 in terms of the Companies (Appointment and Qualifications of Directors) Rules, 2014, to the effect that he is not disqualified under Section 164(2) of the Act (iii) Declaration to the effect that he meets the criteria of independence as provided in Section 149(6) of the Act read with Regulation 16 and Regulation 25(8) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended ('Listing Regulations') and (iv) Declaration that he has not been debarred from holding office of a Director by virtue of any Order passed by Securities and Exchange Board of India or any other such authority.
-The Board of Directors state that the appointment of Mr. Tilak Raj Goyal would be in the interest of the Company and its Shareholders.
+The Company has received from Mr. Punit Jain (1) Consent in writing to act as Director in Form DIR-2 pursuant to Rule 8 of the Companies (Appointment and Qualifications of Directors) Rules, 2014 (ii) Intimation in Form DIR-8 in terms of the Companies (Appointment and Qualifications of Directors) Rules, 2014, to the effect that he is not disqualified under Section 164(2) of the Act (iii) Declaration to the effect that he meets the criteria of independence as provided in Section 149(6) of the Act read with Regulation 16 and Regulation 25(8) of the SEBI (Listing Obligations and Disclosure

+Requirements) Regulations, 2015 as amended ('Listing Regulations') and (iv) Declaration that he has not been debarred from holding office of a Director by virtue of any Order passed by Securities and Exchange Board of India or any other such authority. .The Board of Directors state that the appointment of Mr. Punit Jain would be in the interest of the Company and its Shareholders.

-The board recommended for the approval of the Members by way of Ordinary resolution, the appointment of Mr. Tilak Raj Goyal as an Independent Director of the Company, not liable to retire by rotation; in terms of Sections 149, 152 and other applicable provisions of the Companies Act, 2013, the Companies (Appointment and Qualification of Directors) Rules, 2014 read with Schedule IV of the Companies Act, 2013, the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended (including any statutory modification(s) or re enactments(s) thereof for the time being in force), for a term of 5(five) consecutive years from 25th June, 2021 upto 24th June, 2026.
+The board recommended for the approval of the Members by way of Special resolution, the appointment of Mr. Punit Jain as an Independent Director of the Company, not liable to retire by rotation; in terms of Sections 149, 152 and other applicable provisions of the Companies Act, 2013, the Companies (Appointment and Qualification of Directors) Rules, 2014 read with Schedule IV of the Companies Act, 2013, the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended (including any statutory modification(s) or reenactments(s) thereof for the time being in force).